AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-11.md

 > We take a short break from the Chirper application whilst we look at Roles and Permissions.
 >
-> These notes look at what Roles & Permissions are, and indicate possible ways to use and implement them.
->
-> We then look at a package (Spatie Permissions) that assists us in implementing Roles and Permissions, and use this in a separate demo application.
+> These notes look at a package (Spatie Permissions) that assists us in implementing Roles and Permissions, and use this in a separate demo application.

 ## Roles and Permissions - Part 1